‘Gweddiau Tir Gwyllt’

-When we have not been able to meet together, we have also begun to find a creative way to connect with one another.
+When we were not able to meet together, we began to find a creative way to connect with one another.

 ‘Cairns and Contemplation’ – ‘Meini a Myfyrdod’

 What3words is an app which has mapped the world into 3m squares, assigning each a unique combination of 3 words.
-On a ‘Worship in the Wild (Conwy)’ facebook group, we have just begun to share a location – with 3 words – where we have prayed, and enjoyed the peace of contemplation.
+On a ‘Worship in the Wild (Conwy)’ facebook group, we share a location – with 3 words – where we have prayed, and enjoyed the peace of contemplation.
 There we are have begun to build a cairn of stones, so that others in the group can enjoy finding it, pray there and add their own stones.
-(To be clear, we are not encouraging mixed households to do this together or arrange to ‘bump into’ one another!)

 He makes me lie down in green pastures; he leads me beside still waters;